Batik Air Review: Kuala Lumpur to Perth (2025)

 Entertainment

 Despite the plane having an entertainment screen, there was no entertainment on this flight.
-Notably, nor was power provided by the USB slot in the screen.
+Notably, no power was provided by the USB slot in the screen, so they have turned off all functionality on these planes.

 So, make sure to preload your phone or tablet with some downloaded movies!
 (And a charged phone / viewing device!)